-I would take our collection of books and wrap them up on Thanksgiving weekend.
+I would take our collection of Christian books for kids and wrap them up on Thanksgiving weekend.
 Starting December 1st, we would unwrap a book each night and read it together before bed.
 The “new” book would go in a giant Christmas basket near the tree for the kids to enjoy at their leisure during the day.
 We LOVED this tradition so much.

 Christmas Books for Kids

 I hope we’ve inspired you to start a new tradition with Christmas books!
 I know you will be blessed with special family memories you’ll cherish forever whether you wrap a pile of books or simply make a more intentional effort to share sweet stories together throughout the season.
 Here is a list of some of our favorite Christmas books for kids to get you started.